paulca55/markdown-docs/Web Development Tools.md

 "phpcbf.standard": "WordPress",
 ```

-This will enable PHPCS and PHPCBF and will also tell it to use the standard WordPress ruleset.
+This will enable PHPCS and PHPCBF and will also tell them to use the standard WordPress ruleset.
 If this doesn't start working on your code automatically, then restart VS Code.

 ### Local Install (project-by-project basis)